MyVoteMyKura/mykura-voting-apis/README.md

 ## Sponsoring

 We would like to invite sponsors for funding MyKura development.
-If you are interested in becoming a sponsor, please contact @gwatai trough [MyKura's website](https://myvotemykura.co.ke) contact page or by emailing gwatainicholas@gmail.com.
+If you are interested in becoming a sponsor, please contact @gwatai trough [MyKura's website](https://myvotemykura.co.ke) contact page or by emailing nicholas@myvotemykura.co.ke

 ### Premium Partners